top of page

 The permitting requirements for off-grid solar systems vary widely by location.
 Often, you will not need to pull a permit for customers in rural areas.
 And this is good news because it will save you time and solar permitting fees.
 However, some towns and cities do require permitting for off-grid solar arrays.
 The good (and time-saving) news is that because the system isn’t connected to the power grid, interconnection approval is unnecessary.

-What is the AJH solar meaning?
+What is the AJH meaning in solar?

 What are the AHJ setback requirements for solar panels?